Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-You may have SSS with few or no symptoms.
+You may have sick sinus syndrome with few or no symptoms.
 If you do have symptoms, they may include:

-Your doctor may suspect SSS based on your symptoms, but they are common in many other diseases.
-To diagnose your condition, your doctor will perform an electrocardiogram (ECG), a machine that records your heart's rate and rhythm.
+Your healthcare provider may suspect sick sinus syndrome based on your symptoms, but they are common in many other diseases.
+To diagnose your condition, your healthcare provider will do an electrocardiogram (ECG).
+This is a machine that records your heart's rate and rhythm.
 If you do not have symptoms at the time of your ECG, it may look normal.

 Other possible tests include:

-You may have SSS without symptoms and not need treatment.
+You may have sick sinus syndrome without symptoms and not need treatment.
 However, if you do have symptoms and need treatment, there are options, such as:

-SSS tends to start slowly, but gradually worsens over time.
-When your heart beats too slowly or too quickly, it can lead to complications:
+Sick sinus syndrome often progresses over time.
+When your heart beats too slowly, or too quickly, it can lead to complications:

-The aging of your SA node treatment causes most cases of SSS, and, of course, there’s no way to prevent that.
-But you can help prevent SSS complications by learning as much as you can about the disease and working closely with your cardiologist to find the best treatment.
+The aging of your SA node causes most cases of sick sinus syndrome, and there’s no way to prevent that.
+But you can help prevent complications by learning as much as you can about the disease and working closely with your cardiologist to find the best treatment.